krzkrzkrz/elm.foo.pub/rust/index.md

 # At the pool:

 - [ ] Implement chapter 17 - Implementing a State
-- [x] Go through chapter 18.3 - All the pattern syntax
+- [ ] Go through chapter 18.3 - All the pattern syntax
-- [ ] Comet Haley

 # Todo